LesleyForsyth/FLSIT735/Course 2/Week 4/4-5-nonces.md

 Because you have been doing your homework, you probably know that hash functions are hard to reverse.
 Thus a hacker with access to the password file of a operating system won't be able to obtain the original passwords easily.
 As written in the famous book "The Cuckoo’s Egg: Tracking a Spy Through the Maze of Computer Espionage": "..there's no way to reconstruct the avocado from the guacamole..."
 (Stoll 1989)

 However, hackers don't need to reverse a hash function in order to guess the password that has been hashed.
-Instead, they cam compute the hash of all words in a *dictionary.* If one of the words match up to the password, then it's been cracked.
+Instead, they can compute the hash of all words in a *dictionary.* If one of the words match up to the password, then it's been cracked.
 This technique is known as *dictionary attack* and still works.

 But we can make the life of hackers harder by adding a nonce to our passwords, known as a *salt*.
 Instead of hashing the word "password", we would hash the word "password+E1F53135E559C253" where E1F53135E559C253 is a nonce.
 Doing so, we force the hacker's dictionary to include each potential salt, which can be arbitrarily large.